Photo courtesy of Photokanok / freedigitalphotos.net

 The Latest On Breast Cancer Stem Cells

-So what are breast cancer stem cells?
+What are breast cancer stem cells?

 They are a specific group of stem cells, which are undifferentiated biological cells capable of creating more cells of the same type, ad infinitum, and from which certain other kinds of cells arise by differentiation.